fitpaulo/paulo-leftwm-theme/README.md

 Currently the left side of polybar is not clickable.
 Also, it is not displaying the current Layout.

+I don't include install eww below as I'm not actually using it currently.

+I recommed using up.polybar ```ln -s up.polybar up```

 TODO:
   * Update polybar to display current layout
   * Update polybar to include applications on the left (maybe)
   * Make Tags clickable (maybe)
+  * Make an eww Power Menu

 ## Requirements
 * [picom](https://wiki.archlinux.org/title/picom)